Updated May 4, 2023

 Opening a Step account is simple.
 Here's how to get started:[6]

-4. Get your Step card in the mail within 14-21 business days or sooner.
+6. Get your Step card in the mail within 7-10 days

-Be prepared to provide information like your full name, date of birth, Social Security number, and address for the application.
+Be prepared to provide information like your full name, date of birth, email address, Social Security Number or Tax Identification Number (if you're over 18), and address for the application.

 Step won't perform a credit check when you open an account.
 But because Step offers an FDIC-insured banking, it needs this info to check your identity.